-1. Tail/brake light bulb ( $\times$ 2)
+1. Tail/brake light bulb

-- Remove the defective bulb by pushing it in and turning it counterclockwise. - Insert a new bulb into the socket, push it in, and then turn it clockwise until it stops.
+- 1. Turn signal light bulb - Remove the defective bulb by pushing it in and turning it counterclockwise. - Insert a new bulb into the socket, push it in, and then turn it clockwise until it stops. - 4.
+Install the lens by installing the screws.